scylladb/scylla-rust-driver/docs/source/statements/values.md

     .await?;

 // Sending an integer and a string using a named struct.
-// Names of fields must match names of columns in request,
+// Names of fields must match names of bind markers in the request,
 // but having them in the same order is not required.
 // If the fields are in the same order, you can use attribute:
 // `#[scylla(flavor = "enforce_order")]`